atomvm/AtomVM/doc/src/memory-management.md

 ### Integers

-An integer is representated as a single word, with the low-order 4 bits having the value `0xF` (`1111b`).
+An integer is represented as a single word, with the low-order 4 bits having the value `0xF` (`1111b`).
 The high order word-size-6 bits are used to represent the integer value:

                                 |< 4>|
     +===========================+====+